-21st June is International Yoga Day.
-Yoga is not just a form of exercise but an ancient Indian philosophy that focuses on strength, flexibility, and breathing to balance our body and live a long healthy life.
-The main aim of international yoga day is to raise awareness about the practice and the benefits of yoga.
-This day is celebrated in more than 170 countries across the world.
+An ancient Indian that focuses on strength, flexibility, and breathing to balance our body and live a long healthy life.
+The main aim of international yoga day is to raise awareness about the practice and its benefits to yoga.

 Some of the benefits attributed to Yoga are:

-Yoga is an effective exercise for muscle gain and weight loss, as well as general fitness.
+Yoga is the best exercise for muscle gain and weight loss.
 Weight loss is a result of improved muscle tone and metabolism, resulting in an improved calorie burn.
-Yoga combined with a sensible diet plan is a great way to achieve your weight goals.
+It combined with a sensible diet plan is a great way to achieve your weight goals.

-Yoga not only helps you in reducing stress-related problems but also gives you better peace of mind and sleep.
-Some of the important Yoga asanas that aid in sleep are Uttanasana, Supine Spinal Twist asana, Supta Baddha Konasana, Supta Padangusthasana, and Savasana etc.
+Helps you in reducing stress-related problems.
+And gives you better peace of mind and sleep.
+Some of the important asanas that aid in sleep are Uttanasana, Supine Spinal Twist asana, Supta Baddha Konasana, Supta Padangusthasana, Savasana, etc.

-Yoga not only improves blood circulation but also keeps your body fit.
+It improves blood circulation and keeps your body fit.
 Improved blood flow results in healthier organs and glowing skin.
-Some of the yoga techniques with effects on circulation are Deep Breathing, Kapalbhati and Standing Postures.
+Some of the asanas techniques with effects on circulation are Deep Breathing, Kapalbhati, and Standing Postures.

-Through practicing Yoga one can become more flexible and improve muscle tone and strength, leading to a greatly improved posture.
+Through practicing asanas one can become more flexible and improve muscle tone and strength, leading to a greatly improved posture.

 Studies have shown that with regular practice of yoga, the digestive system is activated, and indigestion, gas, and other stomach-related diseases are eliminated.